/ EN

 Stone Lanterns

-During the Mantoue ceremony held on August 15, candles are lit in the lanterns, enveloping the grounds in a magical atmosphere.
+During the Mantokai (Lantern Festival) held on August 15th, the candles are lit, creating a magical atmosphere.

 Water Basins and Tsukubai